maxime-tremblay/apex-plugin-dialogopen/README.md

-# Oracle APEX Dynamic Action Plugin - Show Close Dialog Success Message
+# Oracle APEX Dynamic Action Plugin - Open Dialog
 This dynamic action plugin is used to open a Dialog.

 ## Changelog